The Real Madrid star has sent a signed shirt to 11-year-old Charlie Silverwood after one of his set pieces struck him

-Real Madrid got its preseason campaign under way with an easy 6-0 victory over Bournemouth in England, with the Portuguese scoring twice.
+Real Madrid got their pre-season campaign under way with an easy 6-0 victory over Bournemouth in England, with the Portuguese scoring twice.

-The Spanish giant was greeted by rapturous applause from locals and one boy was determined not to let his day be ruined, despite broken bones.
+The Spanish giants were greeted by rapturous applause from locals and one boy was determined not to let his day be ruined, despite broken bones.

 "It was Ronaldo's first free kick of the game.
 It went straight for me so I blocked the ball with the palm of my left hand and the force, I suppose, reverberated up my arm and broke my wrist," Charlie Silverwood told the BBC.

 "Real Madrid is a once in a lifetime opportunity - seeing them play your local club - so I watched the rest of the match, mostly in pain considering I still had the sling, and afterwards I then went to hospital.